 Problem

-SQL Server database professionals use stored procedures for reuse and also to gain some performance gains.
-One item a stored procedure does when it runs is outputs a value for parameter @return_value.
-In this tutorial, we will explore the value returned by @return_value and how you can configure per your needs.
+SQL Server database professionals use stored procedures for reuse and also to improve performance.
+One item a SQL Server stored procedure does when it runs, is to output a return value for the @return_value parameter.
+In this tutorial, we will explore the value returned by @return_value and how you can configure it for your needs.

 Solution